JamieDoe/Dissertation/Documentation/initialPlan.md

 What is the best design methodology for a solo software engineer?

 Within this project i plan to answer this question via extensive research performed in the literature review.
-To test the hypotheses [insert the hypotheses from literature review conclusion] I will build a web application using the methods derived via the research.
+To test the hypotheses I will build a web application using the methods derived via the research.

 The application i propose to build is a health and well being app that provides gym users or people with poor mobility an easy way to view stretches.
 The app will be based around a 3D human model that allows for the user to click on specific body parts to view specific stretches.